 Chords and Harmony are additional tools a musical composer can use to make the music interesting, grab your attention, or make musical ideas develop.

 A chord progression and a melody line put together are the building blocks of a common musical form: a

 We've just described some of the foundational building blocks of music.
 If harmony, chords, melody, and rhythm are the bricks and mortar, then

 is the structure that is created by putting those bricks together.
 Form can be defined as how an overall piece of music is structurally arranged.

-Repetition is a essential means of creating form in music...listen for musical ideas/lyrics that repeat either verbatim or in similar ways over and over.
+Repetition is a essential means of creating form in music...listen for musical ideas/lyrics that repeat either exactly or in similar ways over and over.

 There are many types of musical forms from symphonies to songs to dances, but in this class we will mostly be dealing with various song forms that use elements like verse and chorus to create the larger song.

-melody is repetitive but lyrics often change.
+melody that is repetitive but whose lyrics often change.
 Often is one of the first ideas presented.

 lyrics and melody both are repeated verbatim.